Glossary of Myeloma Terms and Definitions

 Leukopenia: A low number of white blood cells.

-Light chain deposition disease: A type of monoclonal gammopathy that is characterized by deposition of immunoglobulin light chains in various organs, most frequently in the kidneys.
+Light chain deposition disease (LCDD): A type of monoclonal gammopathy that is characterized by deposition of light chains in various organs, most frequently in the kidneys.

 Light Chain Escape: An increase of free light chains at the time of relapse without corresponding increase of the intact monoclonal immunoglobulin.